 After graduation, I found work at a woodworking facility that mass-produces frames, cutting boards, and custom awards.
-The men and women there shared invaluable techniques drawn from years of experience—lessons I could never have learned in a classroom alone.
+The men and women there shared invaluable techniques drawn from years of experience—lessons I could never have learned in a classroom.
 While I gained a great deal from that environment, I also came to understand that it was not where I envisioned my future.
-In a mass-production setting, quantity is often prioritized, sometimes at the expense of quality.
+In a mass-production setting, quantity is often prioritized, often at the expense of quality.

 I want to take time with each piece I create, to focus on intentional details, and to place quality above all else.
 Because of this, I made the decision to take myself seriously as a maker and to embark on my own journey with Oistad Studio.
 While I continue to work full time, I dedicate my remaining time to creating handcrafted pieces for my family, my friends, and those who commission my work.